Brent Hawkins

-Brent Lee Hawkins (born September 1, 1983) is an American former professional football defensive end who played two years in the National Football League (NFL) and two years in the Canadian Football League (CFL), until retiring from football in May 2013.
+Brent Lee Hawkins (born September 1, 1983) is an American former professional football player who was a defensive end for two years in the National Football League (NFL) and two years in the Canadian Football League (CFL), until retiring from football in May 2013.
 He was selected by the Jacksonville Jaguars in the fifth round of the 2006 NFL draft.
-He played college football at Illinois State.
+He played college football for the Illinois State Redbirds.
 He was also a member of the Saskatchewan Roughriders.

 Early life

 Originally from Godfrey, Illinois, Hawkins graduated from Jersey Community High School in 2001 where he excelled at basketball, football, and track.
 Hawkins played quarterback, wide receiver and defensive end positions.
 He recorded career totals of 159 tackles, three sacks, 12 passes defensed, two interceptions and two fumble recoveries.
 Hawkins was selected as first-team all-state and all-conference as a senior, and was named the Metro-East Area Player of the Year by the St. Louis Post-Dispatch in 2000.